Etourne-Organization/etourne/README.md

 5. **Windows BUG with scoop:** Scoop needs to be added to the system user variable so that you can use scoop and the installed apps.
 Read this [GitHub issue](https://github.com/ScoopInstaller/Scoop/issues/3951) to learn more.
 6. Go to `etourne` directory and setup your doppler project locally using `doppler setup`.

-## Instruction to setup the test version of the bot
+## Instructions to setup the test version of the bot

 1. Clone the repo
 1. Create `logs` folder in the root directory as well as two files inside it: